nkasenides/nkasenides/README.md

 <p>
   In my spare time, I am developing a system called Active Code Templates (ACT) and its accompanying language.
-ACT aims to provide a way for developer to define abstract code templates and use them to generate code for various purposes, technologies, environments, and programming languages, in order to enhance the software development process.
+ACT aims to provide a way for developers to define abstract code templates and use them to generate code for various purposes, technologies, environments, and programming languages, in order to enhance the software development process.
 </p>